Course Overview

 Senior Lecturer

-We provide an inspiring environment for students to develop their personal, artistic vision.
-With expert support, you can explore innovative practices using our cutting-edge facilities.
+We provide an inspiring and supportive environment for students to develop their personal and creative photography practice.
+With hands-on support, you can explore both traditional and cutting-edge technologies, utilising our extensive facilities.

 Course Team